oresttokovenko/elements_of_computing_systems/projects/ch01/README.md

-# Project 1: NAND to Tetris
+# Project 1: Boolean Logic

 ## Objective
-The goal of Project 1 is to implement basic logic gates using the NAND gate
+The goal of chapter 1 is to implement basic logic gates

 ## Instructions
 1. **Implement Logic Gates**: